 Appalachian Highlands | Calhoun | Best Seasons: Fall | Spring

-The Anniston Museum of Natural History serves as a ‘Gateway’ site for the Appalachian Highlands Birding Trail.
-This is a good place to get information about the birding trail system.
-While you’re at the Museum, don’t miss the opportunity to see the Museum’s exceptional collection of mounted bird specimens collected in the 19th century, including Ivory-billed Woodpeckers, Carolina Parakeets, Eskimo Curlew, and Labrador Ducks.
+The Anniston Museums and Gardens serve as a ‘Gateway’ site for the Appalachian Highlands Birding Trail.
+This institution is an excellent place to get information about the birding trail system.
+While you’re visiting, don’t miss the opportunity to see the Anniston Museum of Natural History’s exceptional collection of mounted bird specimens collected in the 19th century, including the rare Ivory-billed Woodpeckers, the extinct Carolina Parakeets, the critically endangered Eskimo Curlew, and the extinct Labrador Ducks.

 Follow to the right (S) and park at the end of the road to continue birding the remainder of the park.
 Check the edges and tangles for White-eyed Vireos from spring to fall.
 Indigo Buntings are fairly common along the woodland edges during this period, when Wood Thrushes call from the deeper woods, and Hooded and Kentucky warblers are present in the understory.